 - Look at the things you can change and start with the easiest one.

 Through this exercise, acknowledge your power and remember that you have the power to write your own story and become the main character you are destined to become.

-Jay Legaspi (he/she/they) is a 22 y/o Fat, Queer, Gay, Non-Binary, Filipinx-Canadian born and raised on the unceded territories of the Semiahmoo, Kwantlen and Katzie First Nations A.K.A.
+Jay Legaspi (he/she/they, @legaspijayy on Instagram) is a 22 y/o Fat, Queer, Gay, Non-Binary, Filipinx-Canadian born and raised on the unceded territories of the Semiahmoo, Kwantlen and Katzie First Nations A.K.A.
 Surrey, BC, Canada.
 If you really knew Jay, you’d know that they are very passionate about music, drag, charcuterie boards, and most of all, mental health advocacy.
 Within the past few years, Jay has cultivated an understanding of what barriers and adversity they face and what needs to be done to break them down.
 Jay’s aspirations in life are to continue to break stereotypical norms, advocate and encourage Equity, Diversity & Inclusion, and lastly to be beautiful, authentic, and unapologetically themself in everything that they do and with everything that they are.